kelu124/echomods/include/RPiHSDK.md

 ![](http://openhardware.metajnl.com/articles/10.5334/joh.2/joh-1-2-g1.png/?action=download)

-This kit consists of several modules mainly built from easily available components.
+This kit consists of several modules mainly built from easily available components - after a short benchmark of [existing ICs](https://kelu124.gitbooks.io/echomods/content/Chapter6/bench.html).
 Two electronic modules were specifically designed to provide the basic development kit.

 * the Transducer Pulser Module (TPM): designed to provide a precise high-voltage pulse, necessary to excite the sensor, while remaining robust enough to be controlled by an Arduino;
 * the Analog Processing Module (APM): designed to correctly process the raw ultrasound electric signal, while easily exposing all intermediary signals, and exposing a digital output to the user.